 A few weeks prior to the install of your new modular home, we set up your utility services (power, water, sewage) so that they can be connected in time for your move.

-With a modular build, construction takes place entirely indoors – in Modscape’s case in our modular construction hub in Brooklyn.
-The factory environment that our homes are constructed in ensures that a high level of quality is achieved as our construction managers can more easily supervise works.
-Our Melbourne builders can work uninterrupted all year round – even if there’s torrential downpour for two weeks there’s no need to down tools.
+With a modular build, construction takes place entirely indoors – in Modscape’s case, in our modular construction hub in Brooklyn.
+This ensures that a high level of quality is achieved as our construction managers can more easily supervise works.
+Our builders can also work uninterrupted all year round, so even if there’s a torrential downpour for two weeks, there’s no need to down tools.

-Because of the fast construction cycle all of the projects are heavily documented and the design resolved to a high level before any construction begins.
+Because of the fast construction cycle, all of our projects are heavily documented and the design is resolved to a high level before any construction begins.
 This means building waste is reduced as we only order the exact amount of materials required.
 This control works in your favour because we can fix the price with no surprises creeping up along the way.

 Site works and construction works can occur concurrently in a modular build, condensing the entire construction sequence.
 Installation of your modular home usually takes one day with a further 7-14 days required post-installation to connect to your utility services and to complete the final construction works.

-The reduced time on site is a blessing to your neighbours too.
+The reduced time on-site is a blessing to your neighbours too.
 One major contributor to stress can be living next door to a building site for months on end.
 The noise and dirt that emanates from a block during a traditional house build can send many a patient person to their edge.
-Less time on site equals less disruption for your neighbours.

-With a Modscape modular home you know exactly how long the entire construction process is going to take with minimal time spent onsite.
-Thanks to offsite construction in a controlled factory environment and the ability of being able to conduct the site and construction works simultaneously we’re able to mitigate the risk in the construction process – fixed cost, fixed timeframe.
+With a Modscape modular home, you know exactly how long the entire construction process is going to take with minimal time spent on-site.
+Thanks to off-site construction in a controlled factory environment and the ability to conduct the site and construction works simultaneously, we’re able to mitigate the risk in the construction process – fixed cost, fixed timeframe.
 Contact us to discuss your next project.

 Both modular and traditional projects start the same.
 However, once the projects are ready to break ground, the two take dramatically different approaches